panva/jose/docs/jwks/remote/interfaces/RemoteJWKSetOptions.md

 • `optional` **cacheMaxAge?**: `number`

-Maximum time (in milliseconds) between successful HTTP requests.
-Default is 600000 (10 minutes).
+Maximum age of cached keys in milliseconds.
+Defaults to 600000 (10 minutes); `Infinity` disables expiry.
 Must not be `NaN`.

 ***